5 Tips to prepare you for a new career in 2021.

 If something isn’t working, ask yourself why?
 It could be that you are the reason you find your work environment unpleasant.
 Consider what needs to change in order to resolve this.
 This may require you relinquishing the need to be right or relying on everything to operating according to plan for example.
 Often these types of behaviours can be difficult to break if you are not aware of the effects they are having on your surrounding environment.
 Reflecting on the impact this behaviour is having on your work and work relationships will allow you to determine how willing you are to let go of habitual patterns in order for things to line up the way you had imagined them.
 If you think you may struggle with changing your habitual patterns but it is something that needs to be addressed, start with something you consider easier to be flexible with.

-If you are contemplating a career change and believe you could benefit from careers coaching, why not contact the team at Harvest Careers on 1300 363 128.
+If you are contemplating a career change, why not contact the team at Harvest Careers for a chat. tel: 1300 363 128.